 - Antonio Seferino del Valle born in Composilla, Mexico.

-- September 8: Father Fermin Lasuen dedicates Mission San Fernando Rey de España.
+- September 8: Fr.
+Fermin Lasuen dedicates Mission San Fernando Rey de España.

 - March 9: Gold discoverer Francisco Lopez born at Mission San Gabriel, by some accounts.
 Otherwise 1820.

-- December 3 (?): Estancia de San Francisco Xavier founded at Castaic Junction (contrary to popular rumor, never raised to asistencia status).
+- December 3 (?): Estancia de San Francisco Xavier founded at Castaic Junction (contrary to some sources, never raised to asistencia status).